-Name:

-Phone #: Date of Birth:

-Complete this s section only if applicable:

-Loanout Corp I Name:

-Multi Shareholder:

-Address :

-Current Title of Motion Picture:

-Job Classificati on:

-Term of engage i) Dail ii) Wee (do NOT One Time Permit include Finish Date below) include Finish Date below) E Finish Date below)

-Finish Date for Specific Term contract:

-Start Date:

-Rate of Pay: per per per - week (On average, a we eekly flat rate shall in no way equal le to all terms and conditions of the 202 ss than 22-2024

-ABET 700-M UNIFOR and 12 or 60 work hours) Il Phone Rental etc...) the CMPA.
-Unless otherwise specifie

-2024 Collective Agreement between NABE le duration of my engagement on this produ

-office appropriate fe ne above-mentioned agreeme ges and remit to the NABET 700-M UNIFOR t nt.
-This includes where appropriate but in n

-I have read and und erstand the terms and conditions of Arti cle 7 .

-s of this deal memorandum are subjec nt between NABET 700-M UNIFOR and t ss than the terms and conditions of the 20 )22-2024

-Accepted and agr eed: Print Nam e of Production Company

-Signature of Ur nion Member / Permittee /Perr nit Signature of Producer/Authorized Rep.

-Print Name Print Nam e

-y request additional documentation at i may be required if requested.
-Date ts discretion
+Name: Email ne #: Date of Birth: Complete this section only if applicable: Loanout Corp Name: Type of Loanout Corp (Check only one) 1: Single S hareholder: Multi Shareholder: Address 2 : Current Title of Motion Picture: Job Classification: Term of engagement (check one ONLY) i) Daily (do NOT include Finish Date below) (do NOT include Finish Date below) iii) Specific Term (INCLUDE Finish Date below) Finish Date for Specific Term contract: · 사용에는 11학으로 여성으로 "스타시아" (1998년 11학 전 1992년 11학 전 1997년 11학 등 2학 전 1997년 11학 전 1997 Start Date: Rate of Pay: \$ per hour \$ per Week (continued by the continued between NABET 700-M UNIFOR and the CMPA.
+Upon 60 work hours) OTHER TERMS (i.e.: Credit, Kit, Vehicle, Cell Phone) On average, a weekly flat rate shall in no way equal less than the ding to all terms and conditions of the 2025-2027 Collective Agreement inless otherwise specified, a flat (daily or weekly) will be based on 12 Rental etc) I, the undersigned, hereby agree to be bound by all terms and condi UNIFOR and the CMPA and to be represented exclusively by NABET 70 tions of the 2025-2027 Collective Agreement between NABET 700-M 0-M UNIFOR for the duration of my engagement on this production.
+I authorize the Producer or the Producers authorized representative to coffice appropriate fees and pension monies as outlined in the above-milmited to permit fees/ dues as outlined in Article 3.1 of said Agreement entioned agreement.
+This includes where appropriate but in no way is I have read and understand the terms and conditions of Article 7.
+All of the provisions of this deal memorandum are subject to and m Collective Agreement between NABET 700-M UNIFOR and the CMPA. ust provide no less than the terms and conditions of the 2025-2027 Accepted and agreed: Print Name of Production Company - This value of Froduction Company Signature of Union Member / Permittee /Permit Signature of Producer/Authorized Rep. Print Name Print Name Date Note: Producer may request additional documentation at its discretion Proof of residency may be required if requested.
+Date